needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/adaptiveperformance-samsung-android.md

 # Using the Adaptive Performance Samsung (Android) subsystem

 This subsystem is only a data provider for Adaptive Performance, and has no user-facing APIs.
 The Adaptive Performance package includes all functionality.
 For details, see the [Adaptive Performance](https://docs.unity3d.com/Packages/com.unity.adaptiveperformance@latest/index.html) documentation.

+# Variable Refresh Rate
+The Variable Refresh Rate API allows you to change the current display refresh rate.
+The API provides `IVariableRefreshRate.SupportedRefreshRates`, an array of display refresh rates that are supported by the device.
+You can change the current refresh rate by calling `IVariableRefreshRate.SetRefreshRateByIndex` with a valid index for the array of supported refresh rates.
+Please note that the supported refresh rates depend on the model of the phone, Android Display Settings and application specific settings made in Samsung Game Launcher.

+The Variable Refresh Rate API is supported  on all devices where `UnityEngine.AdaptivePerformance.Samsung.Android.VariableRefreshRate.Instance` is not `null`.

+In case the current refresh rate or the list of supported refresh rate changes because of an external event the `IVariableRefreshRate.RefreshRateChanged` event is triggered.
+This can happen when a user is making changes to the Display Settings.

+The Unity core API `Screent.currentResolution.refreshRate` is automatically updated once a new refresh rate is realized.
+This may happen with a delay, so it is not recommended to cache the value of `Screent.currentResolution.refreshRate` in your application.

 # Technical details
 ## Device Support